dnkalavadia/magento/README.md

-# magento
+# ReviewGraphQL

-Repository for magento extension
+**ReviewGraphQL** provides type information for the GraphQl module to generate review